logo

 Abstract

-This paper investigates the electrical resistivity of EuCd₂As₂ under pressure, revealing an insulating dome between 1.0 GPa and 2.0 GPa, flanked by metallic transport regimes.
-This insulating state is fully suppressed by a small magnetic field, resulting in colossal negative magnetoresistance (~10⁻⁵).
-First-principles calculations attribute this resistivity behavior to consecutive transitions from a magnetic topological insulator to a trivial insulator, and finally to a Weyl semimetal, driven by pressure-induced changes in the magnetic ground state.
-The colossal magnetoresistance stems from a field-induced polarization of magnetic moments, transitioning the material from a trivial insulator to a Weyl semimetal.
-Weak exchange couplings and weak magnetic anisotropy are highlighted as crucial for realizing tunable magnetic topological materials.
+The combination of magnetic symmetries and electronic band topology provides a promising route for realizing topologically nontrivial quasiparticles, and the manipulation of magnetic structures may enable the switching between topological phases, with the potential for achieving functional physical properties.
+Here, we report measurements of the electrical resistivity of EuCd2As2 under pressure, which show an intriguing insulating dome at pressures between pC1 ~ 1.0 GPa and pC2 ~ 2.0 GPa, situated between two regimes with metallic transport.
+The insulating state can be fully suppressed by a small magnetic field, leading to a colossal negative magnetoresistance accessible via a modest field of ~0.2 T. First-principles calculations reveal that the dramatic evolution of the resistivity under pressure can be attributed to consecutive transitions of EuCd2As2 from a magnetic topological insulator to a trivial insulator, and then to a Weyl semimetal, with the latter resulting from a pressure-induced change in the magnetic ground state.
+Similarly, the colossal magnetoresistance results from a field-induced polarization of the magnetic moments, transforming EuCd2As2 from a trivial insulator to a Weyl semimetal.
+These findings underscore weak exchange couplings and weak magnetic anisotropy as ingredients for discovering tunable magnetic topological materials with desirable functionalities.

 Publisher